0xbitx/rat/README.md

 #### **Options available**
 ---
 * quick mode
-  * Simply sets "history" & "whoami" to False.
+  * Simply sets the "history" & "whoami" flags to False.

 * username
-  * Set username of the server, default is your Windows username provided by the username enviorment variable.
+  * Set username of the server, default is your Windows username provided by the username environment variable.

 * theme
   * Sets the color theme of the console, the deafult theme is light.
 The available themes are: